The KJV Audio Bible

 Genesis 1 is a record of the creation of the world by God in six days, followed by rest on the seventh day.

-Day 1: God creates light and separates it from darkness, establishing day and night.
+Day 1: God created light and separated it from darkness, establishing day and night.

-Day 2: God creates the sky (firmament) to separate the waters above from the waters below.
+Day 2: God created the sky (firmament) to separate the waters above from the waters below.

-Day 3: God gathers the waters below to form seas and reveals dry land.
-He then creates vegetation.
+Day 3: God gathered the waters below to form seas and revealed dry land.
+He then created vegetation.

-Day 4: God creates the sun, moon, and stars to govern day and night and to serve as signs for seasons, days, and years.
+Day 4: God created the sun, moon, and stars to govern day and night and to serve as signs for seasons, days, and years.

-Day 5: God creates sea creatures and birds, blessing them to be fruitful and multiply.
+Day 5: God created sea creatures and birds, blessing them to be fruitful and multiply.

-Day 6: God creates land animals and then creates humans — male and female — in His own image.
-He blesses them, commands them to be fruitful and multiply, gives them dominion over all other creatures, and provides plants for food.
+Day 6: God created land animals and then created humans — male and female — in His own image.
+He blessed them, commanded them to be fruitful and multiply, gave them dominion over all other creatures, and provided plants for food.

-Day 7: God completes His work and rests, blessing and sanctifying the seventh day.
+Day 7: God completed His work and rested, blessing and sanctifying the seventh day.

-Throughout the narrative, God repeatedly observes that His creation is "good" and, after creating humans, He declares it "very good."
-The chapter emphasizes God's sovereignty, intentionality in creation, and the special place of humans made in His image.
+Throughout the account, God repeatedly observed that His creation was "good" and, after creating humans, He declared it "very good."

 Genesis 2